comfortazuonwu/finalproject/tree.md

     def __reversed__(self):
         """
-        Perform a formward traversal (in order traversal) starting from the root of the BST.
+        Perform a forward traversal (in order traversal) starting from the root of the BST.
 This function is called when a the reversed function is called and is frequently used with a for loop.